 Tibet Passport of Tsepon Shakabpa

-Many centuries ago in Lhasa, atop the world’s roof, the first Tibetan passport was crafted.
+Many centuries ago in Lhasa, atop the world’s roof, the first Tibetan passport was made.
 Acknowledged by numerous countries, this passport symbolized a strong endorsement of Tibet’s de facto independence.
 According to the world, it held immense historical importance, but mysteriously vanished from Kalimpong.
 Tibet Passport Tsepon Shakabpa

 Despite extensive searches, the Tibetan Government’s passport used by Tsepon Shakabpa, Tibet’s Secretary of Finance (1930-1950), was found and retrieved from a Nepalese antique dealer.